moxniso/ritz/README.md

 from memory instead of having one big static binary
 * Write some documentation for the ABI

 Note: Ritz (working name btw) is a very WIP OS!
-There may be random crashes or failures to boot on some real hardware.
-Please do report any such occurences along with debug output (registers, stack data, etc)
+There may be random crashes or failures to boot on real hardware.
+Please do report any such occurences along with debug output (registers, stack frame, etc).